By Crown Yachts Miami Team · Bachelorette Charter Specialists

 7. Dare Jar

-The maid of honor fills a small jar with folded paper dares before the charter.
+The MOH fills a small jar with folded paper dares before the charter.
 Throughout the day, women draw from the jar and complete the dare or pass it to someone else.
-The dares build in scale — small early in the charter, bigger as the energy grows.
-The jar can be passed around during both cruise segments and the sandbar stop.
+Build the dares in ascending scale — small and easy early in the charter, bigger as the energy grows.
+The jar works across all segments: on deck during cruise segments, at the sandbar, and on the return.
+It keeps a low-level game energy running without requiring a dedicated stop-everything game session.

 8. Boat Scavenger Hunt